jfaulk3/Quiz-Application/README.md

 based on the settings they chose when the application started.

 ### Future Goals:
 Replace the arrow buttons with a drop down menu.
-Customize to CSS to be desktop friendly.
+Customize the CSS to be desktop friendly.

 Link to application: [https://quiz-app-klzd0t3m3-jfaulk3.vercel.app/]